adaniel105/mnist-conv/README.md

-classification of the MNIST dataset using a simple handwritten convolutional neural network.
+classification of the MNIST dataset using a handwritten convolutional neural network, purely for didactic purposes.
+Achieves 95% accuracy on test data.